TWUOnline/ldrs591/_pages/unit-5-assessment.md

 <ul>
  	<li>Finally, discuss the following questions:
 <ul>
- 	<li>As a consumer of research reports what were the most confusing parts and the most important parts you need to consider in the methods and results section of  of a high-quality research report?</li>
+ 	<li>As a consumer of research reports what were the most important aspects you need to consider in the methods and results section of  of a high-quality research report?</li>
+ 	<li>Are there any elements of this section that you still have questions about or finding confusing?</li>
  	<li>How can you apply this knowledge to your work context or current experience?</li>
 </ul>
 </li>